When Fundraising Hurts: Vicarious Trauma, Burnout, and Compassion Fatigue

 - attending donor funerals

-Too much fight or flight can lead to burnout, a state of physical and mental exhaustion caused by excessive and prolonged stress.
+Too much fight, flight, or freeze can lead to burnout, a state of physical and mental exhaustion caused by excessive and prolonged stress.
 Burnout reduces productivity, motivation, and energy, and renders feelings of hopelessness, detachment, isolation, cynicism, resentfulness, and irritability.
 Worst of all for fundraisers and the donors we work with: a reduced ability to empathize.

 Some of the unique stressors that fundraisers face: